Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 When you secure a note on the Notes app, a 16-byte key is acquired from your password using PBKDF2 and SHA256, which are irreversible and unique cryptographic hashes.
 This means it’s nearly impossible for a hacker to crack your password.

-Then, new records are created in CloudKit and Core Data to store your encrypted note.
-Core Data stores and secures your data while CloudKit provides interfaces for moving data between your Notes app and your iCloud.
+Then, new records are created in CloudKit and Core Data to store your encrypted notes.
+Core Data stores and secures your data, while CloudKit provides interfaces for moving data between your Notes app and your iCloud.

 The original unencrypted data is deleted once the new records are created.
 To view a secured note, you must enter your Notes password or authenticate using Face ID or Touch ID.